Shashwat-CODING/Muzo/README.md

   <img src="assets/logo.png" alt="Muzo Logo" width="150" height="150" />
 </p>

-Muzo (formerly YTX) is a powerful, privacy-focused YouTube Music client built with Flutter.
+Muzo (formerly Muzo) is a powerful, privacy-focused YouTube Music client built with Flutter.
 It offers a premium ad-free experience with background playback, offline downloads, synchronized lyrics, and a modern, customizable UI.

 ## 🚀 Key Features

 ### 🎧 Immersive Audio Experience
 *   **Synced Lyrics**: Sing along with real-time synchronized lyrics that auto-scroll with the music.
 *   **Lofi Mode**: Instantly transform any track into a Lofi vibe with slowed speed (0.9x), pitch correction, and native reverb effects.
+*   **Multi-Language Audio**: Automatically detects and lets you switch between available audio languages for supported tracks.
 *   **Background Playback**: Keep the music playing while using other apps or when your screen is off.
-*   **Audio Quality Control**: Choose between High, Medium, and Low audio quality to balance experience and data usage.
+*   **Audio Quality Control**: Choose between High, Medium, and Low audio quality.
 *   **Native Audio Effects**: Leverages platform-specific audio effects for a rich sound experience.

 ### 📚 Library & Discovery